SohamPadalkar/meal-architect/README.md

 ## 🏆 Hackathon Submission

-This project was built for the [Name of Hackathon].
+This project was built for the Maximally AI Shipathon.
 We aimed to create a solution that is not only technically impressive but also genuinely useful, fun, and delightful for the end-user.
 ```

 ### **Final Step:**